 1. Most students work.

 According to the U.S. Department of Education, over 78% of undergraduate students work—a figure that’s held steady since the 1990s.
 On average, working students hold down 30 hour-per-week jobs.
-You are not alone; if others can do it, so can you.
+You are not alone.
+Others have found a way to achieve their academic goals while working--and you can learn from their success.
 Time management is critical.

 2. 25% of full-time students also work full time.

 Granted, this cuts down on family time, vacations, and socializing with friends, but one in four students are making it work.
 They are committed to earning their degree while holding down a full-time job.
 In other words, it is realistic to commit to work full time and complete your degree.

 3. Two thirds of working students are doing it to pay for college.